ieder1357/InspireHEP-Network-Analysis/README.md

 3. For the future.
 What I would really like to do is to try and quantify the following questions: What papers are the most central?
 Are there indicators that can help us predict papers and authors with high impact as soon as they are published?
 I'll keep writing questions as I come up with them.
 Hopefully I'll come back here and give answers to these questions too ;)

-Note: While working on this project I came across this paper https://arxiv.org/pdf/physics/0604130.pdf, which to my knowledge was the first one to apply Google's search algorithm to measure the impact of a publication.
-They focused on those papers published on the Physical Review journals.
-That disclaimer aside, all of the work in this repository is my own!